dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - Now you can install pip packages, which will only be installed here, with pip install "package".

-* You can always make sure you are navigating in the venv environment by looking at the very left part of the path
+* You can always make sure you are navigating in the venv environment by looking at the very left part of the path.

-* Suppose you type "pip install pandas", installing the pandas packages by being in your venv project (C:\Users\the path you have chosen\project\venv --> pip install pandas).
+* Suppose you type "pip install pandas", installing the pandas packages by being in your venv project (C:\Users\the path you have chosen\venv_project\venv1\ --> pip install pandas).
 This will install pandas only in this virtual environment.
     * Now, if you "*pip list*" you will also see pandas installed (along with the two default pips).
     * If you "*pip freeze*", you will only see the pandas package, as this was the only pip executed in this virtual environment.
 Another difference is that the output of pip freeze generates the versions of the packages in the right format, which is useful later on for the *requirements.txt* file creation and extraction.
     * The above explains the main *difference between pip list and pip freeze*.